swcarpentry/good-enough-practices-in-scientific-computing/index.md

         -s seed    = random number generator seed (large integer) -v         = verbose
         -w size    = image width/height in pixels (typically 480-800)
+        -h = show help message

-2.  ***Decompose programs into functions (2b)*** that are no more than one page (about 60 lines) long, do not use global variables (constants are OK), and take no more than half a dozen parameters.
+2.  ***Decompose programs into functions (2b)*** that are no more than one page (about 60 lines) long.
+A function is a reusable section of software that can be treated as a black box by the rest of the program.
+The syntax for creating functions depends on programming language, but generally you name the function, list its input parameters, and describe what information it produces.
+Functions should take no more than five or six input parameters and should not reference outside information.

     The key motivation here is to fit the program into the most limited memory of all: ours.
 Human short-term memory is famously incapable of holding more than about seven items at once [[miller1956](#miller1956)].
 If we are to understand what our software is doing, we must break it into chunks that obey this limit, then create programs by combining these chunks.
+Putting code into functions also makes it easier to test and troubleshoot when things go wrong.

 3.  ***Be ruthless about eliminating duplication (2c)***.
-Write and re-use functions instead of copying and pasting source code, and use data structures like lists rather than creating lots of variables called `score1`, `score2`, `score3`, etc.
+Write and re-use functions instead of copying and pasting code, and use data structures like lists instead of creating many closely-related variables, e.g. create `score = (1, 2, 3)` rather than `score1`, `score2`, and `score3`.

+    Also look for well-maintained libraries that already do what you're trying to do.
+All programming languages have libraries that you can import and use in your code.
+This is code that people have already written and made available for distribution that have a particular function.
+For instances there are libraries for statistics, modeling, mapping and many more.
+Many languages catalog the libraries in a centralized source, for instance R has CRAN[^11], Python has
+    PyPI[^12], and so on.
+So
-    The easiest code to debug and maintain is code you didn't actually write, so ***always search for well-maintained software libraries that do what you need (2d)*** before writing new code yourself, and ***test libraries before relying on them (2e)***.
+    ***always search for well-maintained software libraries
+    that do what you need (2d)*** before writing new code yourself, but ***test libraries before relying on them (2e)***.

 4.  ***Give functions and variables meaningful names (2f)***, both to document their purpose and to make the program easier to read.
-As a rule of thumb, the greater the scope of a variable, the more informative its name should be: while it's acceptable to call the counter variable in a loop `i` or `j`, the major data structures in a program should *not* have one-letter names.
+As a rule of thumb, the greater the scope of a variable, the more informative its name should be: while it's acceptable to call the counter variable in a loop `i` or `j`, things that are re-used often, such as the major data structures in a program should *not* have one-letter names.
     Remember to follow each language's conventions for names, such as `net_charge` for Python and `NetCharge` for Java.

     > **Tab Completion**
     >